alecchangod/discord-rushia-bot/README.md

 - say - send something as the bot
 - Useage: {prefix}say {content}
 - msgdel - delete multiple message at once
-REQUIRE ADMIN/MANAGE MESSAGES PERMISSION TO USE
+REQUIRE MANAGE MESSAGES PERMISSION TO USE
 - Useage: {prefix}msgdel {amount}
-- setlang - set language for translation
+- setlang - set group language
-Slash command only for now.
-Will add soon for normal chat box input.
 - setprefix - change your server prefix(in 5 char)
 REQUIRE ADMIN PERMISSION TO USE
 - Useage: {current prefix}setprefix {new prefix}
-- spam(for personal use now. will release soon) - spam message in a channel.
+- spam - spam message in a channel.
-REQUIRE ADMIN/MANAGE MESSAGES PERMISSION TO USE
+REQUIRE MANAGE MESSAGES PERMISSION TO USE
 - Useage: {prefix}spam {amount} {content}
 - time - get current time(yeah it is just such a useless command)
 - tl - translate something to another language
 (if you want to translate something that have a space inside use the slash command version instead)
-- Useage: {prefix}tl {content} {original language code} {target language code(check lang.json for the code.
+- Useage: {prefix}tl {content} {target language code} {original language code(check lang.json for the code.
 If any code wan't there, please tell me inside the support channel or just open a issue in github page.)}
 - warn - warn a user(can't warn admin)
 REQUIRE ADMIN/TIMEOUT MEMBERS PERMISSION TO USE
 - Useage: {prefix} warn {tag the target user here} {reason for warning}